 A Scarcity of Experts: Although the structure of panel paintings and the different behaviors of the wood and paint layers have long posed a challenge to conservators, today only relatively few in the conservation field have the experience necessary to deal with these structural issues.
 The scarcity of experts is made urgent by the fact that some of the few active panel restorers—many of whom are craftspeople trained in traditional woodworking skills—will likely retire over the course of the next two decades.
 It is therefore imperative to create opportunities for younger professionals to acquire skills from their more experienced colleagues.

-To address this challenge, the GCI, the Getty Foundation, and the Getty Museum joined together to develop the multi-year Panel Paintings Initiative, which is designed to increase specialized training in the structural conservation of panel paintings and to advance the treatment of these works in collections around the world.
-The initiative also aims to raise general awareness of panel painting conservation among painting and wood conservators, curators, and scientists.
-The initiative builds on a previous symposium on panel paintings that was organized by the Getty Museum and the GCI in 1995.
+To address this challenge, the GCI, the Getty Foundation, and the Getty Museum joined together to develop the multi-year Panel Paintings Initiative, which was designed to increase specialized training in the structural conservation of panel paintings and to advance the treatment of these works in collections around the world.
+The initiative also aimed to raise general awareness of panel painting conservation among painting and wood conservators, curators, and scientists.
+The initiative built on a previous symposium on panel paintings that was organized by the Getty Museum and the GCI in 1995.

 The Foundation, GCI, and Museum jointly launched the new initiative in February 2008 with a planning meeting at the Metropolitan Museum of Art, New York.
 Project development continued with team members meeting at the Opificio delle Pietre Dure—one of the few institutions that currently offers specialized training in panel paintings conservation—in Florence in June 2008.
-Today, guided by an international advisory group the work of the initiative is being carried out in partnership with individuals and institutions with a long history of panel paintings conservation.
+Guided by an international advisory group the work of the initiative was carried out in partnership with individuals and institutions with a long history of panel paintings conservation.